cvilla87/AWS-Snippets/README.md

 `aws s3 cp s3://mybucket/path/to/file.txt - | head`

 Get disk space used for S3 path:
-`aws s3 ls --summarize --human-readable --recursive s3://mybucket/path/to/folder/ --profile=name | tail -2`
+`aws s3 ls --summarize --human-readable --recursive s3://mybucket/path/to/folder/ | tail -2`

 Both `cp` and `sync` commands can be used in the following combinations:
 - `<LocalPath> <S3Uri>`